 When you open a savings account with SRP Federal Credit Union, you become a shareholder and owner of the credit union.
 The $0.01 deposit required to open this account buys your share.
 That's why we sometimes refer to your savings account as a share account.
 It represents your share of the credit union.
 You are now part owner, and a member of SRP Federal Credit Union.
 Your share account earns monthly dividends with no minimum balance (except your $0.01 share).

 Relieve holiday stress with a Christmas Club Account.
 Open the savings account with as little or as much as you choose.
 Make deposits in person, through payroll deduction, by automatic transfer, or through SRP Online.
 Your money will earn dividends from the date of deposit.
-Then, during the first week of November, you'll receive your nest egg just in the St. Nick of time.
+Then, on October 31, you'll receive your nest egg just in the St. Nick of time.
 You can have your money automatically transferred into the account of your choosing.

 Individual Retirement Account (IRA)/Coverdell Educational Custodial Account (ESA)